What is it?

 Here are some projects that use the DDK:

 New to embedded security?
 Never done HDL before?
 Want to learn how to use programmable logic for your own applications?
 For security applications commercially available tools often just don’t cut it.
 We teach students how to build custom tools for their field of security analysis.
-Consider taking one of our trainings.

 Are you an embedded hardware vendor?
 Can’t justify the cost of flying your design team to take the training at a security conference?
 Rather have a training tailored to the problems that your company faces day to day?
 Not a problem!
 We do on-site trainings as well!
 Just contact us by email: datenkrake [at] dev [dot] io